Tikubonn/goot.el/README.md

 # goot.el

-this provide some macros for looping that are supported the break/continue operators. transformed not contain the exception oprators.
+this provide some macros for looping that are supported the break/continue/return operators without exception oprators. this is more faster than using the exception operators. because on compiled, those performance are not better than condition operators. so there macros transalte formula to the formula with just condition operators.

 # provide macros

 there are faster than using `catch/throw` exception. but, there are has some limitation.

-1. `goot-break` and `goot-continue` should put on the last of list.
+1. `goot-break` `goot-continue` and `goot-return` should put on the last of list.
-2. `goot-break` and `goot-continue` dont put in the some functions argument. you can put in the progn, prog1, prog2, if, and, or, when, unless and anymore.
+2. `goot-break` `goot-continue` and `goot-return` dont put in the some functions argument. you can put in the progn, prog1, prog2, if, and, or, when, unless and anymore.

 * `(goot-break)`
-    * this transform to symbol of `goot-break`. `goot-break` is used to hint to the transforming in internal macro of `goot-listen`.
+    * this transform to symbol of `goot-break`. `goot-break` is used to hint to the transforming in internal macro of `goot-base`.
 * `(goot-continue)`
-    * this transform to symbol of `goot-continue`. `goot-continue` is used to hint to the transforming in internal macro of `goot-listen`.
+    * this transform to symbol of `goot-continue`. `goot-continue` is used to hint to the transforming in internal macro of `goot-base`.
+* `(goot-return &optional value)`
+    * this transform to a formula that contain goot-break and goot-return. `goot-return` is used to hint to the transforming in internal macro of `goot-base`.
 * `(goot-forever &rest body)`
     * this evaluate *body* section forever, until to reach the `goot-break`. you can repeat this section from the beginning with using `goot-continue` oprator.
 * `(goot-while condition &rest body)`